mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 If you see zazen *after* your zazen, that is an image of zazen, it is not real zazen.

 *Deportment* means the behavior which is called zazen.
-In Japanese we call it [*igi*](glossary#igi) (pronounced “ee-gee”, more or less).
+In Japanese we call it [*igi*](glossary#igi) (pronounced “ee-gi”, more or less).
 The *i* of *igi* means “majestic and awe-inspiring.”
-Majestic, very majestic. *Gi* of *igi* means fitting into, or mention of, the truth.
+Very majestic. *Gi* of *igi* means fitting into, or mention of, the truth.
 That is form, your behavior; that is deportment.
 Here it says “deportment,” but originally we use *igi*.
 Usually we use *behavior*, but that behavior is *igi* in Buddhism, because that behavior has a sense of majesty, and also a sense of the awe-inspiring.
 Fitting into the rhythm of the truth, that is your behavior.

 #### 50:30